 Mike Henchen, head coach of Fisher’s cross country and track and field programs, says he often wonders how schools that don’t have an outdoor or indoor track attract recruits.
 From the Polisseni Track and Field Complex, which he calls “simply amazing,” to the throws area, he says Fisher facilities are getting better every day.
 “It has helped us recruit student-athletes who are focused academically and athletically.
-They see themselves participating in a great program at a great college, they embrace the Fisher family, and are just a great group of young adults,” he says.
+They see themselves participating in a great program at a great University, they embrace the Fisher family, and are just a great group of young adults,” he says.

 "For the last 50 years, Fisher has been a very special place for us, and we are pleased to be a part of the Fisher community.
 The Tepas Commons will be an indoor and outdoor area where students can gather and grow both academically and socially.
 We feel very blessed to make this contribution on behalf of the generations of Fisher students who will utilize this space.”